Multi-Language Support

 Best for: Rapid prototyping, AI/ML integration, data processing, visualization

-horus new my-project
+horus new my-project --lang python

-Learn more: Python Bindings
+Learn more: Python Quick Start

 Cross-Language Communication